-Steep Theatre offers unpaid internships throughout the year in production, design, administration, casting and stage management.
+Steep Theatre offers internships throughout the year in theatre management, operations, and stage management.
+Additional internship positions may be available on a show-by-show basis.
 Our internships provide an in-depth look into the operations of a storefront theatre and the opportunity to work with a talented group of performers, designers and managers.
-Each intern works closely with a Steep ensemble member, designer or staff member, and this mentorship provides our interns with valuable insight into the profession.
-We are flexible in working with our interns and make every effort to accommodate a variety of schedules, interests and professional goals.
+Each intern works closely with a Steep ensemble or staff member, and this mentorship provides our interns with valuable insight into the profession.
+We are flexible in working with our interns and make every effort to accommodate a variety of schedules, interests, and professional goals.
 The ideal candidate is self-motivated, driven and interested in gaining hands-on experience in theatrical production or administration.

-Steep's internships run on 3-month terms, aligned with our production calendar:
+Steep's internships run on 3-month terms, roughly aligned with our production calendar.
+These dates are flexible.

 Winter: December - February

 These dates may be adjusted if necessary to accommodate your academic schedule.